Irenexzwen/3D-genome-gitbook/chapter-1-intro-why-should-people-care-about-3d-genome/01-3d-neuclear-structure.md

 It has been recognized that, cis-regulatory elements like promoter-enhancer are usually far away along the linear genome in vertebrate creatures.
 However, in order to elicit the regulatory effect, the genome structure evolved to form a loop that bring together two elemnts to a spatial proximity.
 This chromotin formation is usually called "chromotin loops".
 One well known example is the locus control region (LCR) of the β-globin cluster, which inter-acts strongly, via long-range chromatin contacts, with its target genes in erythroid cells (where the β-globin gene is active) but shows little or no interaction in cells from different lineages[[16]](http://dx.doi.org/10.1038/nrg.2016.112).

 ### Nucleosome-nucleosome interactions<a name="126"></a>
 This is the smallest scale of chromatin organization.
 For a long time, on the basis of in vitro electron microscopy, nucleosomes were thought to form arrays (often called the 30 nm chromatin fibres) with either solenoid or zig- zag shapes.
-However, recent studies provide more evidence to stand by a more flexible, heterogeneous groups arranged structure. [[17]](https://www.cell.com/cell/fulltext/S0092-8674\(15\)00132-4).
+However, recent studies provide more evidence to stand by a more flexible, heterogeneous groups arranged structure [[17]](https://www.cell.com/cell/fulltext/S0092-8674\(15\)00132-4).

 ## 1.3 Architectural proteins and RNAs<a name="13"></a>